 Re-positioning terms used commonly with Psychosis

-I have said before that there is no universal way or signified of capturing or even expressing in words the experience of psychosis.
+I have said before that there is no universal way or signified of capturing or even expressing in words the experience of Psychosis.
 Well, the truth behind my statement hinges on your definition of how to ‘capture’ and ‘experience’ psychosis.
-Therefore, to determine my original comment’s validity, I will suggest a more critical and practice/application-based study of psychosis.
+Therefore, to determine my original comment’s validity, I will suggest a more critical and practice/application-based study of Psychosis.

 Saussure created the terms signifier and signified to break down what a sign was and broke from previous studies on language.
 He focused on the present.
 He studied communication and believed that interaction was the best pathway to learn these terms, not history and language development over time.

-The breakdown of basic semiotic interpretation during episodes if psychosis
+The breakdown of basic semiotic interpretation during episodes if Psychosis

 How this shift in terms can move the conversation from meaning derived and purpose to healing and connection to the world

-I believe that we spend so much conjecturing, arguing, and surmising what psychosis is not that we are ignoring wholesale commonalities between people’s extreme states.
-In turn, this is shifting the focus too far what is needed: effective treatment, either psychotherapy or some modality based on the threefold set of assumptions I dispensed earlier.
+I believe that we spend so much conjecturing, arguing, and surmising what Psychosis is not that we are ignoring wholesale commonalities between people’s extreme states.
+In turn, this is shifting the focus too far on what is needed: effective treatment, either psychotherapy or some modality based on the threefold set of assumptions I dispensed earlier.

 What are the implications for clinical treatment and people discovering meaning in ‘difference’ or altered realities

-I mean that as the number of familiar signifiers increases in any given system of signification, the likelihood, or odds of a common effect being experienced by people in crisis and going through the throws of first-episode psychosis, becomes more and more likely.
+I mean that as the number of familiar signifiers increases in any given system of signification, the likelihood, or odds of a common effect experienced by people in crisis and going through the throws of first-episode Psychosis, becomes more and more likely.
 Given the projection of worsening psychosis symptoms and the uniqueness of each experience, the chances of any person seeing, hearing, feeling, or smelling something the same way as another person is implausible.
 And, the commonality—the diversity of the sign—is ever-present.